neondatabase/website/content/docs/guides/wundergraph.md

     These commands install the required dependencies and start your project locally.

-4. Inside the `.wundergraph` directory, open the `wundergraph.config.ts` file and add Neon as a datasource, as shown:
+4. Inside the `.wundergraph` directory, open the `wundergraph.config.ts` file and add Neon as a datasource, as shown below, or simply replace the existing code with this code:

     ```typescript
     import { configureWunderGraphApplication, introspect, authProviders, EnvironmentVariable } from '@wundergraph/sdk';